mipayne/JustTheClass/about.md

 ---

-## About Mechanics of Material Defects
+## About Electron Microscopy Mechanics of Material Defects

 This course will guide you through the practical tools and background knowledge you will need as an experimentalist studying deformation features in crystalline materials, specifically those that are of interest in the deformation and mechanical properties of metals.
 This course puts particular focus on being able to connect illustrative models to how defects might look when observed in a scanning electron microscope (SEM) or transmission electron microscope (TEM).
-This is not a comprehensive overview of material defects, but is instead an overview of materials defects for a first-year PhD student who will be studying deformation features in crystal structures. <small> I like to think of this as a crash course that I wish I had as a first-year PhD student </small>
+This is not a comprehensive overview of material defects nor of electron microscopy, but is instead an overview of materials defects for a first-year PhD student who will be studying characterization of deformation features in crystal structures. <small> I like to think of this as a crash course that I wish I had as a first-year PhD student </small>

 We will do a quick overview of crystallographic structures including the Bravais lattices and slip systems as well as Schmid factor and slip trace analysis.
 Then we will take a detailed look at dislocations: how they form, move, and how to characterize them (theoretically and with electron microscopy).
 Finally, we will move onto higher dimensional defects including stacking faults, twins, and kink bands.
 At the end of this course, you will be able to identify deformation features based on electron microscope micrographs and supporting crystallographic information.
 Students will practice identification through journal club assignments where they will have to re-analyze data presented in papers and outline why the papers conclusions are justified or not given the available data.